Last Updated on January 18, 2024 by Maryam Siddiqui

 There are some documents that must be presented regardless of the type of visa requested, such as:

-- Filled SEF form
+- Filled AIMA form

 - Copy of your Passport